belluga/belluga_now_docker/foundation_documentation/modules/map_poi_module.md

 The initial prototype uses a mocked data layer that simulates fetching POIs from a hardcoded list.
 This is being actively refactored to support a high-fidelity mock of the final architecture.

+**Shared Location Contract.** As part of FCX-02, the main Flutter application owns a `LocationRepository` + `UserLocationService` pair that lives in the domain layer.
+Controllers are the only consumers of repositories, so the service is injected into controllers, which then pass the user’s coordinates to downstream repositories (Map, Agenda, Task/Reminder).
+No repository is allowed to call another repository directly; when features need multiple data sources, controllers compose the calls or rely on lightweight domain services.
+This keeps dependency arrows pointing inward (controllers → repositories) and prevents caching or network responsibilities from leaking between repos.

+**Mock Strategy.** During mock phases the `LocationRepository` offers deterministic positions (configurable in debug menus) so we can test distance sorting and viewport queries without GPS.
+When the real platform location APIs are wired, the same repository continues to back the service, preserving controller contracts.

 ## 3. Proposed Architecture: A Server-Centric, Real-Time Model

 Initial architectural discussions considered a client-heavy caching model.
 However, requirements for powerful geospatial search, real-time location tracking, and live state changes make a **server-centric, real-time model** the superior approach.